 Molecular Modeling for Thermophysical Properties

 Much of Dr. Harvey's research involves application of molecular modeling to predict thermophysical properties for systems where measurement is impractical or inaccurate.
 He collaborates with theoretical chemists and physicists who produce first-principles intermolecular potential energy surfaces that can be used to calculate virial coefficients (corrections to the ideal gas law).
-Applications include water and its mixtures with common gases (important for humidity standards, combustion gases, and CO2 sequestration), higher virial coefficients of helium and argon (important in metrology), correcting gas-saturation vapor pressure measurements for deviation from ideal-gas behavior, and estimation of the enhancement of mercury vaporization by air, and molecular calculation of diffusive fractionation of water isotopes in air for atmospheric and climate science.
+Applications include water and its mixtures with common gases (important for humidity standards, combustion gases, and CO2 sequestration), higher virial coefficients of helium and argon (important in metrology), correcting gas-saturation vapor pressure measurements for deviation from ideal-gas behavior, estimation of the enhancement of mercury vaporization by air, and molecular calculation of diffusive fractionation of water isotopes in air for atmospheric and climate science.

 Properties of CO2-Rich Mixtures